 How equity release can reduce your inheritance tax bill

 Equity release is regularly used to allow individuals to access capital locked in their properties to help fund their income in retirement.
-It can also be used to reduce your inheritance tax bill which is what this article focuses on.
+It can also be used to reduce inheritance tax on your estate which is the focus on this article.

 With substantial increases in UK house prices over the years, it is inevitable that people have built up significant wealth in their properties.
-Despite house prices now cooling, property wealth grew 8% year on year to reach £5.6 trillion by the end of 2022.
-As a result, many people will have large inheritance tax bills looming over their estates.*
+According to analysis by the Equity Release Council, recovering house prices in the first half of 2024 meant property equity in the UK rose to £5.7trillion.
+As a result, many people will have large inheritance tax bills looming over their estates.

 Arrange your free initial consultation